Dr. Heather Heimerl Brunold

 President & CEO

-Heather Heimerl Brunold has been a thought leader in education, specializing in adolescent development and family/school dynamics for more than two decades.
+Heather Heimerl Brunold, M.Ed., Ed.D., has been a thought leader in education, specializing in identity development and the science of learning for more than three decades.
 After completing her doctorate in education from the University of Southern California, Heather became passionate about utilizing her expertise outside the four walls of a classroom, and instead on behalf of the greater community.
 Seeing an opportunity to use the TED brand in support of the local good, Heather acquired the TEDxPasadena and TEDxPasadenaWomen licenses and has focused the brands as vehicles to positively influence our community’s approach to learning.
-This ultimately led her to establish Words2Action, a nonprofit organization that serves as the fiscal agent for our local TEDx efforts, but also whose mission is to transform the words we speak into tangible action by providing sponsorships for teens who identify female ages 13-18.
-Heather is by her nature a helper, healer and teacher.
+This ultimately led her to establish Words2Action, a nonprofit organization that serves as the fiscal agent for our local TEDx efforts, but also whose mission is to transform the words we speak into tangible action.
+As an empath, Heather is by her nature a helper, healer and teacher.
 Her passion for learning and her love of relationship building are the reasons she enjoys serving our community.

 In addition to owning and operating her real estate investment firm, Carrie is active in the Pasadena community, serving various organizations for nearly 20 years.
 Her early career began in event planning in Washington, DC.
 The skills learned in that area have been paramount to her local charity work.
 Over the last 20 years, she served in the Pasadena Children’s Guild, Circle of Friends (as President), Urban Compass Guild (as a founding member), and Huntington Hospital (as a volunteer in the Emergency Department).
 Carrie is also an active board member for both Kidspace Children’s Museum and Young & Healthy.
 She also dedicates time to her alma mater, Georgetown University as an alumni interviewer and class reunion coordinator.
 Carrie is the proud wife of Scott Walker and mother of three children.
 When not volunteering or running her company, Carrie enjoys spending time with her husband of 18 years, their children, and their extended family and friends.
 She is very excited to be a part of the Words2Action team after her years with TEDxPasadenaWomen.